Archie Griffin

-Archie Mason Griffin (born August 21, 1954) is a former American football running back.
-He played seven seasons in the National Football League (NFL) with the Cincinnati Bengals.
-As college football's only two-time Heisman Trophy winner, he is considered one of the greatest college football players of all time.
-Griffin won four Big Ten Conference titles with the Ohio State Buckeyes and was the first player ever to start in four Rose Bowls.
+Archie Mason Griffin (born August 21, 1954) is an American former professional football running back who played with the Cincinnati Bengals in the National Football League (NFL) for seven seasons.
+He played college football for the Ohio State Buckeyes, where he became the only two-time Heisman Trophy winner in NCAA history, 1974–1975, and is considered one of the greatest college football players of all time.
+Griffin won four Big Ten Conference titles with the Buckeyes and was the first player to ever start in four Rose Bowls.
+He was selected in the first round by the Bengals in the 1976 NFL draft.

-High school career
+Early life

 Griffin rushed for 1,787 yards and scored over 170 points in 11 games, including 29 touchdowns, as a senior fullback at Eastmoor High School (now Eastmoor Academy) in Columbus, Ohio.
 That year, he led Eastmoor to the Columbus City League championship, rushing for 267 yards on 31 carries in the title game against Linden-McKinley High School.
 In his junior year, Griffin also rushed for over 1,000 yards.

-In 1996, Griffin was inducted into the High School Hall of Fame.
-Eastmoor Academy renamed their playing field "Archie Griffin Field" in his honor.
+In 1996, Griffin was inducted into the High School Hall of Fame, with Eastmoor Academy renaming their playing field "Archie Griffin Field" in his honor.